jaspreetS1ngh/cmpt276-group7/docs/MEETING_NOTES.md

 The group unanimously agreed to proceed with this idea.

 2. Rough Features (Epics) Identified
-    1. Save locations
+    1. Save locations:
         Users can save their favorite places to a personal list.
 Saved locations are stored in a database and displayed on the map.

-    2. Offline mapping
+    2. Offline mapping:
         Allow users to download map tiles or location data for offline access.
 Users can view saved locations even without internet connection.

-    3. Ranking systems
+    3. Ranking systems:
         Users can rate and review locations (1-5 stars).
 Locations are ranked based on average ratings, helping users discover the best spots.

-    4. Similar location
+    4. Similar location:
         Recommendations algorithm suggesting similar places based on user's saved locations, search history, and ratings.

-    5. Sharing route
+    5. Sharing route:
         Users can create and share routes (paths between multiple locations).
 Shared routes can be viewed by other users via a unique link.